Last updated on April 20th, 2022.

 The important thing to know about flour as a thickener is that it starts thickness at a fairly high temperature, 208F.
-With fruit-pies, it can create an issue since the longer we bake the pie the higher chance we have for the fruit to collapse. (hello top crust gap!)
+With fruit pies, it can create an issue since the longer we bake the pie the higher chance we have for the fruit to collapse. (hello top crust gap!)

 Tapioca (quick cooking Tapioca):

-The second most used starch mainly because it is more expensive as it is primarily imported from Thailand and Brazil.
+The second most used starch is mainly because it is more expensive as it is primarily imported from Thailand and Brazil.
 Tapioca begins to thicken at a lower temperature than cornstarch about 130F-150F.
 The thing about Tapioca is that it breaks down faster than cornstarch which is why I recommend using it with streusel pie or a well vented double-crust pie.
-(Double crust pie require a longer baking time).
+(Double crust pie requires a longer baking time).
 Tapioca has the ability to absorb more liquids, it turns clear with heat and has more of a jello-like texture.

 Different fruits require a different amount of thickeners, I found THIS article to be super helpful.